Best Cheap Health Insurance in Ohio (2025)

 Many people can qualify for discounted rates by using health insurance subsidies to lower the cost of your health insurance based on your income.

-In Ohio, the average cost of health insurance after subsidies is $81 per month.
+In Ohio, the average cost of a medical insurance plan after subsidies is $81 per month.

 How much you'll pay is based on your income.
 The lower your income, the more you'll save, and 43% of Ohio shoppers pay less than $10 per month after discounts.